PersiaML/tutorials/src/customize-a-persia-job/index.md

 ### ID Type Features
 ID Type Features is a sparse tensor that contains variable length of discrete value.
 Such user_id, photo_id, client_id.
-There should at least exists categorical name and dimension to describe a categorical data.PERSIA parameter server will project the discrete value in categorical data to a vector and the dimension of vector is equal to the value you describe before.It is simple to adding one categorical data in PERSIA, modify the embedding config file and add the categorical name and its dimension.Both `middleware-server` and `embedding-server` will load the embedding config file to apply the categorical data configuration.
+There should at least exists categorical name and dimension to describe a categorical data.PERSIA parameter server will project the discrete value in categorical data to a vector and the dimension of vector is equal to the value you describe before.It is simple to adding one categorical data in PERSIA, modify the embedding config file and add the categorical name and its dimension.Both `embedding-worker` and `embedding-parameter-server` will load the embedding config file to apply the categorical data configuration.

 In below code, we define three categorical data.For each categorical data the requirement fields are category name and the embedding dimension.